 Image Annotations (Custom Stamps)

 Image annotations allow you to add images to PDF pages.
-By default, users can move, resize, rotate, and delete these images.
+By default, users can move, resize, and delete these images.
 If you need to add annotations like drawings and arrows onto a JPEG or PNG image, see our guide on image documents.

 An image annotation is an annotation that simply displays an appearance stream and has no specific properties.
 Appearance streams can contain bitmap images or complex vector drawing data.
 PSPDFKit supports both.
 Unlike bitmap image annotations, vector image annotations allow transparency and high-resolution zooming.
 For more on this topic, please refer to our Use Vector Stamps Instead of Blurry Shapes and What Are Appearance Streams? blog posts.